Yvette Herrell

 Stella Yvette Herrell (/i'vɛt 'hɛrəl/ ee-VETT-_-HERR-əl; born March 16, 1964) is an American politician and realtor who served as the U.S. representative for New Mexico's 2nd congressional district from 2021 to 2023.
 A member of the Republican Party, she served four terms as a member of the New Mexico House of Representatives for the 51st district from 2011 to 2019.

 Herrell was the Republican nominee for New Mexico's 2nd congressional district in 2018, narrowly losing to Democrat Xochitl Torres Small.
 She was the Republican nominee for the 2nd district again in 2020, and defeated Torres Small in a rematch.
-She lost her bid for reelection in 2022 to Democratic nominee Gabe Vasquez.
+She narrowly lost her bid for reelection in 2022 to Democratic nominee Gabe Vasquez, a former Las Cruces city councillor.

 Herrell has marked many firsts: she is the first Republican Native woman elected to Congress, the first Cherokee woman, the third Native American woman, and the second Native woman from New Mexico elected to the House.
-She was the only Republican member of New Mexico's congressional delegation during the 117th Congress.
+She was the only Republican member of New Mexico's congressional delegation during the 117th Congress and the last Republican U.S Representative from the state.

 Early life and education

 Herrell was born in Ruidoso, New Mexico, and is a citizen of the Cherokee Nation.
-After attending Cloudcroft High School, she earned a legal secretary diploma from the ITT Technical Institute School of Business in Boise, Idaho.
+After attending Cloudcroft High School, she earned a legal secretary diploma from ITT Technical Institute, a failed and federally sanctioned for-profit education chain that permanently went out of business in 2016, in Boise, Idaho.

-After graduating from ITT, Herrell returned to New Mexico, where she worked as a realtor in Alamogordo.
+After graduating from ITT, Herrell returned to New Mexico, where she attended New Mexico State University without finishing her bachelor's and worked as a realtor in Alamogordo.
 She later worked as a real estate broker for Future Real Estate in Alamogordo.